DimensionDataResearch/docker-machine-driver-ddcloud/README.md

 The driver supports all Docker Machine commands, and can be configured using the following command-line arguments (or environment variables):

-* `ddcloud-user` - The user name used to authenticate to the CloudControl API.
+* `ddcloud-mcp-user` - The user name used to authenticate to the CloudControl API.
 Environment: `MCP_USER`
-* `ddcloud-password` - The password used to authenticate to the CloudControl API.
+* `ddcloud-mcp-password` - The password used to authenticate to the CloudControl API.
 Environment: `MCP_PASSWORD`.
-* `ddcloud-region` - The CloudControl region name (e.g. AU, NA, EU, etc).
+* `ddcloud-mcp-region` - The CloudControl region name (e.g. AU, NA, EU, etc).
+Either `ddcloud-mcp-region` or `ddcloud-mcp-endpoint` must be specified.
 Environment: `MCP_REGION`.
+* `ddcloud-mcp-endpoint` - A custom end-point URI for the CloudControl API.
+Either `ddcloud-mcp-endpoint` or `ddcloud-mcp-region` must be specified.
+Environment: `MCP_ENDPOINT`.
 * `ddcloud-networkdomain` - The name of the target CloudControl network domain.
 * `ddcloud-datacenter` - The name of the CloudControl datacenter (e.g. NA1, AU9) in which the network domain is located.
 * `ddcloud-vlan` - The name of the target CloudControl VLAN.